KofiFloki/Weatherly-App/README.md

 # Weather App
-This is a web app developed as a final Portfolio project for ALX using HTML, CSS, and Vanilla JavaScript.
-It is hosted on Netlify and utilizes both SheCodes Weather API and OpenWeatherMap API to fetch weather data.
-The app allows users to search for the weather conditions of any city in the world and provides current weather conditions, a 5-day forecast, and hourly forecasts.
-Additionally, the app can detect the user's current position if they allow it.
+Developed as the concluding portfolio project for ALX, this web application employs HTML, CSS, and Vanilla JavaScript.
+Hosted on Netlify, the app leverages both SheCodes Weather API and OpenWeatherMap API to acquire weather-related information.
+Users can conveniently explore current weather conditions, a 5-day forecast, and hourly forecasts for any city globally.
+Additionally, the app offers the option to detect the user's current position, with their consent.

 # Features
-- Users can search for weather conditions of any city in the world.
+- Users can search for weather conditions in any city globally.
-- The app displays the current weather conditions, including temperature and weather description.
+- The app presents current weather conditions, encompassing temperature and a weather description.
-- The app provides a 5-day forecast for the searched city, including hourly forecasts.
+- A 5-day forecast, along with hourly forecasts, is provided for the searched city.
-- The app can detect the user's current position if they allow it.
+- The app has the capability to detect the user's current position, subject to their approval.
-- The app fetches weather data using both SheCodes Weather API and OpenWeatherMap API.
+- Weather data is retrieved using both SheCodes Weather API and OpenWeatherMap API.

 # Technologies & Tools Used
 - HTML